We're looking for a product-aware Android engineer to help us build the best banking app in the world.

 We care about building a codebase that allows us to move quickly, but is also maintainable in the long term.
-We use an MVP architecture, RxJava (with Retrolambda), and Dagger to help us write code that makes sense and is easy to test.
-We gave a talk about aspects of our app in November 2016.
-Our minimum SDK is 21 — which yes, is as glorious as it sounds.
+Our minimum SDK is 21 and all new code is written in Kotlin.
+We use an MVP architecture with RxJava and Dagger, to help us write code that makes sense and is easy to test.
+We gave a talk about aspects of our app in November 2016 - we’ve made improvements to our architecture since, but the fundamentals remain the same.

 We're looking for someone who enjoys collaborating with designers and engineers, and loves learning new things.

 You should apply if:

 - You want to build a product that you and everyone you know uses literally every day

 - Are excited about reactive programming (RxJava or otherwise)

 - You have contributed to shipping one or more apps in the Play Store